SerjTargarien/SpaceArkaders/DesignDoc.md

         It shifts downward by a fixed vertical step.
 20 pixels.

         It spawns a new row of aliens at the top of the formation—but only if reinforcements are still available for that level.
+        Each reinforcement row always consists of 10 aliens, regardless of how many remain from the previous wave.

         The direction of movement reverses.